 Looking for a particular tool?
 How about documentation?
-Don't forget, the commands apropos and man are your friends.
-In particular, man ascii might come in useful.
+Don't forget, the commands apropos, man, and info are your friends.
+In particular, man ascii might come in useful. info gas will give you more than you ever wanted to know about the GNU Assembler.
 Also, stay away from the web where there may be posted solutions.
 If you get stumped, feel free to ask your grutor or professor for help.